-4. Settlement Letters: December 4, 2009
+4. Settlement Letters: September 9, 2011

 Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
-Counsel shall e-file their settlement letter in CM/ECF using the event: Settlement Letter.
-This is an ex parte event.
-Opposing counsel will receive an NEF that a settlement letter was filed but will not be able to access the pdf document.
+Counsel shall e-mail their settlement letter to ClerkofCourt@wiwd.uscourts.gov.
 The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
 Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.

-5. Discovery Cutoff: December 4, 2009
+5. Discovery Cutoff: September 16, 2011